New Perlican: History

 New Perlican is one of the oldest settlements in the province.
 The town was mentioned by name by Thomas Rowley, one of the first settlers at the Cupids Colony.
 According to his correspondence, he was making plans to move to New Perlican in 1619.
 It is unknown if he did.

 Archaeologist William (Bill) Gilbert has conducted several seasons of excavations in the community at what is known at the Hefford Plantation (Borden Site Number ClAi-4), which “was first settled by William Hefford and his family in 1675 and appears to have been occupied continually since that time.”
 This plantation is “thought to be the oldest in Canada that is still inhabited by the descendants of the first settlers.”

-By 1677 William Hefford had built a “dwelling house [and] nine store rooms and lodging houses” at New Perlican, and excavations in 2003 uncovered a William III ha’penny minted sometime between 1695 and 1698 and a seventeenth-century padlock.
+By 1677, William Hefford had built a “dwelling house [and] nine store rooms and lodging houses” at New Perlican, and excavations in 2003 uncovered a William III ha’penny minted sometime between 1695 and 1698 and a seventeenth-century padlock.
 Work the following year recovered a Spanish American silver one real coin manufactured in Potosi in what is now Bolivia, dated to circa 1653.

 During King William's War, the village was destroyed in the Avalon Peninsula Campaign.

-A burial site (ClAi-12 Bloody Point 2) might date to the 17th or early 18th century, and an archaeological survey in 2019 documented two disturbances detected by ground-penetrating radar which are probably graves, and 19 grave markers, one quite a bit younger than the rest.
+A burial site (ClAi-12 Bloody Point 2) might date to the 17th or early 18th century.
+An archaeological survey in 2019 documented two disturbances detected by ground-penetrating radar, which are probably graves.
+There are also 19 grave markers; one is quite a bit younger than the rest.